Death Penalty Opponents claim we should abolish it because it costs too much. These claims are misleading and inflated .

 - The studies relied on by death penalty opponents were either written by them or rely on data collected by them;

-A breakdown of the costs shows why this Opponents’ claims are misleading and inflated:
+- A breakdown of the costs shows why the Opponents’ claims are misleading and inflated

 Investigation and Trial Costs